David Lanagan, Chief Executive Officer

 I have over thirty years’ experience as a project manager working mainly on new projects and initiatives.
 I was previously the Operations Manager at the Goldfields Land and Sea Council, where I managed the Aboriginal Ranger Program.
 I have also worked for the Goldfields-Esperance Development Commission, managing the disbursement of Royalties for Regions funding to community projects.

-I have lived in Kalgoorlie for over 7 years having emigrated to Australia from England in 2012.
+I have lived in Kalgoorlie since emigrating to Australia from England in 2012.
 My wife is a teacher at a local special education needs school and I have two grown-up sons.

 My role as the senior anthropologist is to provide anthropological advice to a number of people and groups including native title claimants, native title holders, PBCs, NTSG staff and consultants.
 This also involves managing the research and community relations team.
 In this regard, it means supporting research staff as well as community relations staff to perform their roles effectively.